 - “One of the biggest challenges for young employees is understanding how different groups interact (engineering, marketing, sales, finance, etc.).
 FlexFactor is teaching students at an early age how each of these departments need to work together to achieve success” -Tim Good, Director of Medical Device Quality, Blue Spark Technologies

-What Students and Educators are saying about FlexFactor
+What Students are saying about FlexFactor

 “FlexFactor allows students imaginations to run wild, solving problems with futuristic technology we didn’t think was possible!
 We can impact the future by sharing our ideas and business plan with industry professionals, who can help us bring them to reality.”
 Ario Thompson, 11th grade Oberlin High School student